(APF 122 Variety)

 - Highly productive

-The University of Arkansas (UA) plant breeder, Dr. John Clark, selected the APF-122 as a primocane fruiting variety.
+The University of Arkansas (UA) plant breeder, Dr. John Clark, selected the APF 122 blackberry as a primocane fruiting variety.
 Canes that emerge in the spring during the first period of vegetative growth produce flower and fruit without passing through a period of dormancy.
-The APF-122 is a highly precocious cultivar.
+The APF 122 is a highly precocious cultivar.
 It initiates fruit production three to four weeks earlier than other primocane blackberry varieties.

-The canes of the APF-122 variety are erect and moderately thorny.
+The canes of the APF 122 blackberry variety are erect and moderately thorny.
 The variety has less vegetative vigor than other UA cultivars.
 Its moderate vigor reduces the need for extensive tipping.
 Canes grow to an average of 1.2 m in length over the course of a single growing season.
 Primocanes emerge both from the crown of the plant as well as from the suckers.

-The APF-122 variety provides a late season alternative to contemporary floricane production in cold, continental climates.
+The APF 122 blackberry variety provides a late season alternative to contemporary floricane production in cold, continental climates.
 Growers adjust the harvest window through timely pruning over the course of the season.
-Mowing the canes to the ground at the end of the season effectively eliminates winter cold damage common with floricane type varieties under severe winter conditions.
+An effective cane management plan must be developed according to the climatic conditions under which it is being grown.